Asteski/Windows-XAML-Styles/README.md

 Quick actions styles main focus are on merging both volume and media control regions into a single region.
 Recommended for enthusiasts who like their taskbar positioned at the top, and using 3rd party taskbars like StartAllBack or ExplorerPatcher.

-Windhawk Mod that needs to be installed for Quick Actions styles: [Windows 11 Notification Center Styler](https://windhawk.net/mods/windows-11-notification-center-styler)
+Windhawk mod that needs to be installed for Quick Actions styles: [Windows 11 Notification Center Styler](https://windhawk.net/mods/windows-11-notification-center-styler)

 [Quick Actions - Small](https://github.com/Asteski/Windows-XAML-Styles/blob/main/styles/Notification%20Center%20Styler%20-%20Quick%20Actions%20-%20Small.json)